culturing/poems/Poems/Feet of Rain.md

 demanding a show.
 You hesitate, not being a dancer, not being at all.
 The way is through the rain.
-You will think you have heard this before, but the words change.
+You think you have heard this before, but the words change.
 Why won't they stay still?
 Why can't they remain?
 They are not, that is why, and they never were.